linmo111/FYP-USF-Recon-FPGA-implementation/README.md

 6.You can change the model used by editing the code in the main loop.
 The top option is the C-reference model.

+# Content Guide

+## IP
+The IP folder contains all of the hardware blocks.
+The files that are not in the specific folders are for baseline&pipelined implementation.
+The higher orders folder contains the higher-order submodules.
+The ADC_LTC2308_FIFO folder contains ADC code.
+Any code that has tb means it is a testbench.
+## Software
+The software folder contains c code to run on Eclipse.
+The main file to recreate the streaming outcome will be in the streaming_reconstruct folder.
+The other folders are used for testing, check their comments for specific information.

+## Python_model

+The python simulation model is in this folder.
+Use reconv3.py and 2nd_order_simulation.py.
+Sin200B.txt is ideal data that works, real.txts are real data collected from the fpga, which does not work in the simulation.

 # Changing Parameters
 Parameters of the system can be changed in Platform Designer once you’ve added the IP to your system.